Niscayah

 Niscayah was a security systems company based in Stockholm, Sweden, active in 17 countries and first listed at Nasdaq OMX Stockholm, Mid Cap, when it was distributed to the shareholders of Securitas AB in August 2006, under the name of Securitas Systems.
 In 2008, the name was changed to Niscayah.

 In September 2011, Niscayah was purchased by the Stanley Convergent Security Systems division of Stanley Black & Decker for approx. $1.2 billion.
 It was briefly renamed Niscayah Stanley Security Solutions, but now goes under only the Stanley name.
+In July 2022 it was sold to Securitas AB for $3.1 billion USD.
+In 2023 it was renamed Securitas Technology.
+Stanley Security and Securitas Electronic Security merged together as Securitas Technology.
+Stanley Healthcare was sold to Securitas AB and renamed Securitas Healthcare.